 Worker termites will eat wood and share their nourishment with the developing young nymphs, other workers, soldiers and reproductives.

-With over 80 years of experience, Ehrlich has the know-how to protect your home from termites.
+With over 8 decades of experience, Ehrlich has the know-how to protect your home from termites.